Teaching Your Models to Understand Code via Focal Preference Alignment: Ablation Study

 \section{Ablation Study}

-Despite the effectiveness of IterPref in pinpointing critical error regions, there remain open questions about how best to incorporate negative examples and how much context is truly beneficial for code correction.
-We therefore explore several settings: (i) \textbf{SFT}: Supervised fine-tuning using the positive sample from the preference pair; (ii) \textbf{Hybrid Training}: Half of the samples in a batch are trained using vanilla DPO, while the other half follows the IterPref approach; (iii) \textbf{Diff-Augmentation}: provide more context for the dispreferred sample by including 1 or 2 lines of tokens before and after $D^-$; and (iv) \textbf{Symmetric Masking Strategy}: The Code LLMs learn from the tokens in $D^+$ rather than the full sequence of positive sample.
-We conduct experiments on CodeQwen1.5-7B-Chat and base model Qwen2.5-Coder-7B, with the results presented in Table~\ref{ablation}.
+Despite the effectiveness of \method~in pinpointing critical error regions, there remain open questions about how best to incorporate negative examples and how much context is truly beneficial for code correction.
+We therefore explore several settings: (i) \textbf{SFT}: Supervised fine-tuning using the positive sample from the preference pair; (ii) \textbf{Hybrid Training}: Half of the samples in a batch are trained using vanilla DPO, while the other half follows the \method~approach; (iii) \textbf{Diff-Augmentation}: provide more context for the dispreferred sample by including 1 or 2 lines of tokens before and after $D^-$; and (iv) \textbf{Symmetric Masking Strategy}: The Code LLMs learn from the tokens in $D^+$ rather than the full sequence of positive sample.
+In Figure~\ref{fig:ablations_illustration}, we illustrate these settings.